-As we grow, we need to provide a choice of transport options to ensure people can move easily and safely around our District.
+We need to provide a choice of transport options to ensure people can move easily and safely around our District.
 We also need to improve our connections to outside the District through rail and highway improvements.

 7. Natural environment

 Continued development is putting pressure on our natural environment.
 If we continue to sprawl, some of our most precious landscapes and productive land will be lost.